aslan-ng/keepdelta/README.md

 Additionally, changing variables types are also supported.
 For example, changing string (like "hello") to float (like 3.14).

+## Supported Python Versions
+KeepDelta has been tested and verified to work with Python versions **3.7** to **3.13**.
+While it is expected to work with older versions, they have not been tested and are not officially supported.

 ## Contributing
 Contributions are welcome!
 Feel free to:
 * Report issues.